Jeet2103/innobyte_backend/README.md

 ## 🧪 Using the API

+- Refer to [docs/api_endpoints.md](docs/api_endpoints.md) for a complete list of API endpoints, request/response formats, route methods, and response status codes.

-Refer to [USER_GUIDE.md](./USER_GUIDE.md) for complete usage instructions, including authentication flow and example requests using Swagger, Postman, and curl.
+- Refer to [USER_GUIDE.md](./USER_GUIDE.md) for complete usage instructions, including authentication flow and example requests using Swagger, Postman, and curl.

 ---